rahulsain/Hackerrank_30daysOFcode/README.md

 # Hackerrank_30days of code

-30 days of code solution in c++ latest  solution of year 2020 its a great oportunity join fast
+This is a repository aiming to provide solutions to 30 days code challenge (2020) conducted on hackerrank.
+The solutions are available in the major languages c++, python and javascript as of now.
+It is a great platform to contribute and provide the solutions in other languages too.

 for questions check out at https://www.hackerrank.com/domains/tutorials/30-days-of-code